Actuarial Sciences, BS/MS Accelerated Program

-Students apply to this accelerated program at the end of their sophomore years and are accepted into the degree program during their junior years (after having completed at least 60 credit hours), then begin enrolling in graduate courses in their senior years (after completing 75 credit hours) and complete the requirements for the MS degree in their fifth years.
+Students apply to this accelerated program at the end of their sophomore years and are accepted into the degree program during their junior years (after having completed at least 60 credit hours), then begin enrolling in graduate courses in their junior and senior years (after completing at least 75 credit hours) and complete the requirements for the MS degree in their fifth years.

-As undergraduates, eligible students may earn from 9 to 12 credit hours (taking three or four graduate-level courses), which are applied toward both the undergraduate degree and the graduate degree.
+As undergraduates, eligible students may earn 9 credit hours (taking three graduate-level courses), which are applied toward both the undergraduate degree and the graduate degree.
 Graduate courses taken during the student's senior year will depend on the courses the student has remaining to complete in the undergraduate degree in actuarial science.
 Once the student completes the BS, the graduate-level courses taken as an undergraduate will be transferred to the student's MS transcript.

 Applicants must have a desire to become professional actuaries and must be either:

 - Actuarial Science majors at Roosevelt University, minoring in both Finance and Computer Science, having a 3.25 GPA (or better) in all actuarial science or mathematics courses taken at Roosevelt, with a minimum of three of these courses by the time of application, or other evidence of scholarly capability.
 Students should apply at the end of their sophomore years.

 - High school students accepted into the BS in Actuarial Science with a 3.5 GPA (or higher) and a 25 ACT (or higher), or other evidence of scholarly capability.